-(i) Mr. Rajpal took a land on rent from Ms. Shilpa on monthly rent of $\gtrless$ 10,000.
-He sublets the land to Mr. Manish for a monthly rent of ₹ 11,500.
-Manish uses the land for agricultural activities (grazing of cattle).
-Mr. Rajpal wants to claim deduction of ₹ 10,000 (being rent paid by him to Ms. Shilpa) from the rental income received by it from Mr. Manish.
+(i) Mr. Rajpal took a land on rent from Ms. Shilpa on monthly rent of \gtrless 10,000.
+He sublets the land to Mr. Manish for a monthly rent of \gtrless 11,500.
+Manish uses the land for grazing of cattle required for agricultural activities.
+Mr. Rajpal wants to claim deduction of \gtrless 10,000 (being rent paid by him to Ms. Shilpa) from the rental income received by it from Mr. Manish.